kabelo2ka/bidMe/readme.md

 ## BidMe

-This platform allows Store font users to place a single bid with only their email and bid amount.
+This platform allows users to place a single bid with only their email and bid amount.

 ...